What does jehovah mean?

 1. jehovahnoun

 1.)
-A form of the Hebrew Saints name of God used in some translations of the Bible.
+A form of the Hebrew Saints name of God used in some translations in the Bible.
 2.)
 Originally from medieval times as the Hebrew YHWH or JHVH, the consonants of the name God, with the inclusion of vowels taken from my Lord Yahweh.
 3.)
 The word used by a speaker or writer in talking about himself or herself in a covenant captivity as a x-slave.

 Yahweh Acts as the head of Xout I.D.